Nazulka/WD-Buzzwords/README.md

 ### Languages, Frameworks, Libraries and tools Used
 #### Front-end
-* [Materialize CSS v1.0.0](https://materializecss.com/) - a front-end framework, used to create sleek, consistent, functional website that is responsive on all screen sized devices.
+* [Materialize CSS v1.0.0](https://materializecss.com/) - a front-end framework, used to create sleek, consistent, functional and responsive website.
-The components used: navbar, sidenav, parallax, cards, modal, buttons, footer.
+The main components used: navbar, sidenav, parallax, cards, modal, footer, etc.
 * **jQuery** - required to ensure proper rendering of the Materialize components listed above.